 Variation XIII is dedicated to a hidden friend whose initials are represented by three asterisks (***).
 Standard solutions to this enigma – Lady Lygon and Helen Weaver – are easily disproved, leaving the question unresolved.

-Evidence reveals the covert Principal Theme to the Enigma Variations is Ein feste Burg (AMighty Fortress) by Martin Luther.
-That sublime hymn satisfies five criteria given by Elgar concerning the correct melodic solution:
+Evidence confirms the covert principal Theme to the Enigma Variations is Ein feste Burg (A Mighty Fortress) by Martin Luther.
+That sublime hymn satisfies six criteria given by Elgar concerning the correct melodic solution:

 It is generally believed by scholars Elgar did not leave a written record authenticating the correct solution to his Variations, opting instead to take his secret to the grave.
 The conventional wisdom is turned on its head by the discovery of an ingenious music box cipher embedded in the first six measures of the Enigma Theme.
 This 'Enigma' Cipher confirms the name of the Covert Principal Theme and the hidden friend's identity for Variation XIII.
 A second cipher encoded in the Mendelssohn quotations of Variation XIII produces the letters E.F.B., the initials for Ein feste Burg.
-These are the missing initials for the mysterious three asterisks (***) given that that movement.
-That is not all.
-The Enigma Theme modulates back and forth between the minor and major modes of G, and the accidentals for those keys (E-flat, B-flat, and F-sharp) are an exact match with the initials of Ein feste Burg.
-The cipher evidence shows Elgar encoded the answer to his melodic riddle within the Enigma Theme and Variation XIII.
+These are the missing initials for the mysterious three asterisks (***) given for that movement.
+And that is not all.
+The Enigma Theme modulates back and forth between the minor and major modes of G The accidentals for those keys are E-flat, B-flat, and F-sharp, an exact match for the initials of Ein feste Burg.
+The cipher evidence overwhelmingly shows Elgar encoded the answer to his melodic riddle in the Enigma Theme and Variation XIII.
 Not only did Elgar encode the answer to in his Enigma Variations using a breathtakingly original Music Box Cipher, he attached his name to it.
 How?
 By means of the first letters of the four languages used in that cipher: English, Latin, German, and Aramaic.

 In the Enigma Theme, Elgar brilliantly encodes the initials for Ein feste Burg by means of the keys in which that opening movement is played.
 The Enigma Theme is played in the minor and major modes of G. The accidentals for those two keys are B-flat, E-flat, and F-sharp.
 In a remarkable parallel, those same letters furnish the initials E.F.B.